-Halloween DIY: How to Make a Spooky Ghost Decoration with a Lasko Fan
+How to Make a Spooky Ghost Decoration for the Halloween Season

 Halloween is one of the best holidays of the year, and not just because of the candy!
 It is fun to decorate your home with various creepy crawlies, bats, and more—but sometimes the decorations lack movement and drama.
 We’ve found a way to add some liveliness into your own haunted house décor with a Lasko fan.
 In just a few simple steps and with some inexpensive supplies, you’ll have a spooky new addition to your Halloween decorations!